smitdesai1010/YouMusic/README.md

   git clone https://github.com/smitdesai1010/YouMusic.git
 ```

-To run this project, you will need to add the following environment variables in a .env file located in the root directory of the project.
+Add the following environment variables in a .env file located in the root directory of the project.
 <pre>
   <a href="https://developers.google.com/youtube/v3/getting-started
   ">YOUTUBEV3API</a>